nicholasohjj/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* is a freelance tutor, who teaches small groups or individual students
+* is a Singaporean freelance tutor, who teaches small groups or individual students
 * has a need to manage a significant number of students, with various lessons and assignments
 * prefer desktop apps over other types
 * can type fast